-Where patients are allocated a private room, pod or cubicle that they will occupy throughout
+Where patients are allocated a private room, pod or cubicle that they will occupy throughout:

-- Curtains or doors should be used to restrict access when the area is occupied. - Private rooms or pods (i.e. dedicated cubicles that have their own toilet facilities) can be used for pre-assessment and preparation including the delivery of enemas. - Private rooms or cubicles (i.e. without toilet facilities) can be used for pre-assessment and preparation.
-Patients requiring enema preparation should be allocated an adjacent toilet dedicated solely for their use.

-Where patients are not allocated a private room, pod or cubicle that they will occupy throughout

-- There should be separate rooms to undertake patient pre-assessment that allow confidential discussion and preparation such as cannulation.
-One pre-assessment room per procedure room will reduce bottlenecks. - As best practice, there should be gender-segregated toilets within the immediate area.
-Patients' respect and dignity should be considered at all times especially if they are accessing toilets in vulnerable states (i.e. in gowns or post sedation). - In Ireland: It is a requirement to separate patients waiting for the procedure from those who have undergone the procedure.
+- Curtains or doors should be used to restrict access when the area is occupied. - Private rooms or pods (ie that have toilet facilities) can be used for pre-assessment and preparation including the delivery of enemas. - Private rooms or cubicles (ie without toilet facilities) can be used for pre-assessment and preparation.
+Patients requiring enema preparation should be allocated an adjacent toilet dedicated solely for their use. - Where patients are not allocated a private room, pod or cubicle that they will occupy throughout - There should be separate rooms to undertake patient pre-assessment that allow confidential discussion and preparation such as cannulation.
+One pre-assessment room per procedure room will reduce bottlenecks. - There should be gender-segregated toilets within the immediate area.
+Patients' respect and dignity should be considered when these are accessed outside of a gender segregated area, eg across a corridor. - In England: Where a patient is required to undress into a gown, there should be gender segregation from the pre-assessment stage onwards, ie changing areas onwards.
+Corridors are considered to be gender-neutral zones but patients' dignity should be maintained when accessing these areas when they are not wearing day clothes, ie after they have changed into gowns. - In Wales, Scotland and Northern Ireland: It is best practice to separate patients waiting for the procedure from those who have undergone the procedure.
 Although gender segregation is not required, deference to respect and dignity should be demonstrated. - Paediatrics: Best practice is for children to be pre-assessed in a paediatric facility.
 If children are pre-assessed within the endoscopy unit, there should be clear separation from adults, registered children's nurses and play specialists should be available, and the environment should be child-friendly and support the family.

-Shared pre-assessment and recovery areas
+Gender-segregated shared pre-assessment and recovery areas

-- Where patients are pre-assessed within the recovery area, attention must be given to ensuring that confidentiality, respect and dignity are maintained at all times and that there is appropriate separation of patients awaiting their procedure from those who have had their procedure (such as curtains or screens). - The presence of relatives and carers should not compromise the respect and dignity of other patients, and so it is best practice that their presence in these areas is discouraged.
+- Where patients of the same gender are pre-assessed within the recovery area, attention must be given to ensuring that confidentiality, respect and dignity are maintained at all times and that there is appropriate separation of patients awaiting their procedure from those who have had their procedure (such as curtains or screens). - The presence of relatives and carers should not compromise the respect and dignity of other patients, and so it is best practice that their presence in these areas is discouraged.
 Best practice in circumstances where the presence of relatives or carers is required would be for patients to occupy a single room or to be pre-assessed and admitted from a ward. - Paediatrics: Children must not occupy a recovery area at the same time as adult patients.